shfz/fzcli/README.md

 # fzcli

+Scenario-based fuzzing test execution tool

 ## Features

-- Easy to customize fuzzing for web applications
+- **Easy to customize** fuzzing test for web applications
-- Scripting fuzzing scenario in JavaScript / TypeScript
+- Scripting fuzzing scenario **in JavaScript / TypeScript**
-- Third-party packages can be used in scenario script
+- **Third-party packages** can be used in scenario script

 ## Install